SergeoLacruz/inventree-zebra-plugin/README.md

 ```

 The height and width parameters are defined in the InvenTree admin panel in the label section.
 These values
 have to fit the label size that is in the printer.
-See the example templates for details of template definition.
+See the example templates for details on template definition.

 ## How it works
 First import all the stuff you need.
 Here we use the translation mechanism from Django for multi language support.